 Moreover, when using a jailbroken device you also eliminate the need of using a publisher app, as you can generate fake clicks without one.

 The SK protocol logs all clicks in an internal device database.
-With the right technical knowledge, one can easily create a fake app-like environment which connects to the ad-network’s server to attain its unique signature and campaign details.
+With the right technical knowledge, bad actors can easily create a fake app-like environment which connects to the ad-network’s server to attain its unique signature and campaign details.

 This fake app environment can then insert the click details into SK’s database – leaving iOS tricked into thinking that the click was delivered by a real app.